 Those drugs are a breakthrough for the treatment of several diseases and disorders, such as cancer and growth deficit, providing patients with an improved quality of life and welfare.

-The first Biotechnology plant opened by Cristália was granted, in March 2014, with a Good Manufacturing Practices Certification (GMPC) by the Brazilian regulatory agency – Anvisa – for the APIs (Active Pharmaceutical Inputs) trastuzumab, for manufacturing state-of-the-art medicines designed to treat breast cancer, and; somatropin, to produce a hormone employed in the treatment of children with growth deficit.
+The first Biotechnology plant opened by Cristália was granted, in March 2014, with a Good Manufacturing Practices Certification (GMPC) by the Brazilian regulatory agency – Anvisa – for the API (Active Pharmaceutical Input) somatropin, to produce a hormone employed in the treatment of children with growth deficit.

 That was the first time that a local pharmaceutical company has received approval for manufacturing biological inputs.
 Currently under clinical trials, those drugs are strategically important for the country, and reflect a renewal for local science to the benefit of Brazilian production.